ThioJoe/Full-Stack-AI-Meme-Generator/README.md

 `--nouserinput`: If specified, this will prevent any user input prompts, and will instead use default values or other arguments.

 `--nofilesave`: If specified, the meme will not be saved to a file, and only returned as virtual file part of memeResultsDictsList.

+## How to Build Exe Yourself
+#### Note: To build the exe you have to set up the python environment anyway, so by that point you can just run the python version of the script.
+But if you want the build the exe yourself anyway here is how:
+1. Ensure required packages are installed
+2. Additionally, install PyInstaller: `pip install pyinstaller` (If using a virtual environment, install it into that)
+3. Run this command in terminal from within the project directory: `python -m PyInstaller main.spec`